 It would be helpful if you develop the ability to see the Internet as a user and SEO at the same time.
-Why do we advise you this, and what has it in common with keywords?
+Why do we advise you of this, and what has it in common with keywords?
 Surprised or not, there is a lot of psychology behind figuring out your primary and secondary keywords.
 Users tend to search for a service or a product by using basic and roughly structured queries like “Digital marketing Google”.
 This phrase doesn’t make a lot of sense, right?

 You wouldn’t use this keyphrase when you’re an experienced SEO, researching digital marketing because of the “professional eye” you’ve developed to scale logical keywords.
 However, if you check this query in Google’s Keyword Planner, you will see it has a decent search volume between 10K-100K.
 That is what we mean by observing the search engine both as an SEO and user, and it’s where the tricky part comes in – getting the best of both worlds.

 The focus keyword is the one you want your web page to rank mostly for.
 It is the single term that will get all the attention.
 You do that by implementing it in the content somewhere about 2%-5% – that’s the keyword density.
 It is the percentage considered to be the “safe zone” for not getting penalised by Google for keyword stuffing.

 However, it still depends on the word count of your article.
 For example, if your article is between 1000-1500 words, the density of your focus keyword should be around 1%-1.5%.
 You’re now probably wondering how to get the precise number of times your keyword should appear in the article.
 Here’s the secret formula:

 1500 x 1.5% = 22,5 – we will round the outcome to 23, which is the number of times your main keyword should be placed in a 1500-word article.